kokkos/kokkos-comm/docs/api/core.rst

     .. cpp:enumerator:: KokkosComm::CommMode::Synchronous

       Synchronous mode: Send operations complete successfully only if a matching receive is started, and the receive operation has started to receive themessage sent.

+    .. cpp:enumerator:: KokkosComm::CommMode::Default

+    Default mode is an alias for ``Standard`` mode, but lets users override the behavior of send operations at compile-time using the ``KOKKOSCOMM_FORCE_SYNCHRONOUS_SEND_MODE`` environment variable.
+This forces ``Synchronous`` mode for all "default-mode" send operations, which can be useful for debugging purposes, e.g., for asserting that the communication scheme is correct.

 .. cpp:class:: KokkosComm::Req